SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-nomophage.md

 <details markdown="1">
 <summary style="font-weight: bold;">Study It (1D6 Mutations)</summary>
-If you have disected or conversed with this horror, you can spend the equivalent of 6 bags of gold to feverishly study the thing between two adventures and discover weird knowledge beyond reality.
-If you do so, your studies of the aberration will change you in horrible, gruesome ways : Roll 1D6 for each bag spent this way.
+If you’ve heard of nomophages, you can spend time and ressources between adventures to research them.
+You need gold to gain access to the right madman, library or laboratory to do so.
+For each [Bag of Gold](/2024/06/26/currency/) spent this way, you have 1-in-6 chance to have a breakthrough.
+If you have access to a specimen,  you have advantage on your roll for a breakthrough.

+Once you have broken through, each new Bag of Gold spent researching will trigger the following mutation.
+Roll 1D6:

+1. You lose a limb of your choice.
-1. ... you gain a new, insectoid arm.
+1. You mutate a new insectoid arm.
-1. ... you gain a new fractal finger.
-You can cast [Genoplasm](/2020/11/13/genoplasm/) at will with 1 SD per fractal finger.
+1. One of your eyes splits in 2D6, and you gain knowledge of a heresy compelling enough to recruit as many cultists.
-1. ... one of your eyes split in twelve.
-You can use an action to frighten as many religions creatures as you have this mutation.
+1. You gain a new articulation in one of your limbs.
+You can cast [Genoplasm](/2020/11/13/genoplasm/) with 1 MD as many times per day as you got this mutation.
-1. ... you grow a proposcis.
-You can use an action to drain fluids out of a fresh dead body and heal 1D4 HP.
-This completely dries the body.
+1. You grow a 1’ proboscis.
+You can take a turn to drain fluids out of a fresh dead body and heal 1D4 HP.
+This dries the body out.
 Increase the die size each time you get this mutation.
-1. ... you lose a limb of your choice.
-1. roll twice.
+1. Roll twice.

 </details>